ssloy/ssloy.github.io/docs/tinyrenderer/camera.md

 ## Let us create our own gluLookAt

+Camera is defined via view parameters $\text{eye}$, $\text{center}$ and $\overrightarrow{\text{up}}$, measured in world space.
+It is located at  $\text{eye}$, pointing at $\text{center}$, with upward orientation towards $\overrightarrow{\text{up}}$.
+In camera space, the camera is located at the axis $\vec{k}$, pointing at the origin, and vector $\overrightarrow{\text{up}}$ is vertical.

+In 3D graphics, we position the camera onto the world space by specifying three view parameters: EYE, AT and UP, in world space.

+The point EYE (ex, ey, ez) defines the location of the camera.
+The vector AT (ax, ay, az) denotes the direction where the camera is aiming at, usually at the center of the world or an object.
+The vector UP (ux, uy, uz) denotes the upward orientation of the camera roughly.
+UP is typically coincided with the y-axis of the world space.
+UP is roughly orthogonal to AT, but not necessary.
+As UP and AT define a plane, we can construct an orthogonal vector to AT in the camera space.

 OpenGL and, as a consequence, our tiny renderer are able to draw scenes only with the camera located on the z-axis.
 If we want to move the camera, no problem, we can move all the scene, leaving the camera immobile.